 What is the difference between Mentor and Motiva implants?

 - Both Mentor and Motiva are premium quality breast implants.
 Both implants are available in different shapes and sizes.
 The implants differ in terms of content and implant surfaces as they use different manufacturing processes.
-Dr Hunt strives to achieve good results in all of his patients, and in some cases, a Mentor implant will be the best device to achieve this.
+Dr Hunt strives to achieve good results in all of his patients, and in some cases, a Mentor implant will be the optimal device to achieve this.
 In other patients, a Motiva implant may be the preferred option.
-It is the experience with thousands of patients and the process of tailoring the procedure to meet the patient’s needs and expectations that will drive the decision as to which implant suits your needs best.
+It is the experience with thousands of patients and the process of tailoring the procedure to meet the patient’s needs and expectations that will drive the decision as to which implant suits your needs.
 It really depends on your existing tissue and desired new breasts.

 What company makes Mentor implants?